-The Directors are thus appointed via a list voting system that also provides for the election of at least one member of the Board of Directors by minority-interest shareholders, in compliance with Article 147-ter, para.
-3 of the TUF.
+The Directors are thus appointed via a list voting system that also provides for the election of at least one member of the Board of Directors by minority-interest shareholders in compliance with article 147-ter, paragraph 3 of the TUF.

-Lists obtaining a number of votes totalling less than half the qualifying percentage will not be taken into account, pursuant to article 15 of the Articles of Association, pursuant to Article 147-ter of the TUF.
+Lists obtaining a number of votes totalling less than half the qualifying percentage will not be taken into account, pursuant to article 15 of the Articles of Association, as permitted by article 147-ter of the TUF.

-If only one list has been submitted and this obtains a relative majority of the votes at the shareholders' meeting, the candidates will be appointed as Directors in sequential order up to the total number of candidates listed, which in any event shall be no lower than three and no higher than 15.
+If only one list has been submitted and this obtains a relative majority of the votes at the Shareholders' Meeting, the candidates will be appointed as Directors in sequential order up to the total number of candidates listed, which in any event shall be no lower than three and no higher than 15.

-If no list has been submitted, the shareholders' meeting shall appoint the Board of Directors by legal majority.
+If no list has been submitted, the Shareholders' Meeting shall appoint the Board of Directors by legal majority.

-If the shareholders' meeting is called to appoint new Directors to replace one or more former Directors, the shareholders' meeting shall appoint them by legal majority.
+If the Shareholders' Meeting is called to appoint new Directors to replace one or more former Directors, the Shareholders' Meeting shall appoint them by legal majority.
 The mandate of any Director thus appointed shall expire at the same time as those of the Directors in office at the time of his/her appointment.

-If, in the course of the financial year, one or more Directors cease to hold office, they shall be replaced according to legal requirements.
+If, during the financial year, one or more Directors cease to hold office, they shall be replaced according to legal requirements.

-In the event that, for any reason, the number of Directors appointed by the shareholders' meeting falls to less than half its prior level, the entire Board of Directors shall tender their resignations and a shareholders' meeting shall be urgently convened to appoint a new Board.
+In the event that, for any reason, the number of Directors appointed by the Shareholders' Meeting falls to less than half its previous level, the entire Board of Directors shall tender their resignations and a Shareholders' Meeting shall be urgently convened to appoint a new Board.
 Only shareholders that meet the maximum permitted investment in the Company, in accordance with legislation and regulations in force at the time, are entitled to submit lists.

-Therefore, in accordance with Consob resolution 19109 of 28 January 2015, issued pursuant to Article 144-septies of Consob Regulation 11971 of 14 May 1999 (the 'Issuer Regulation'), the shareholding requirement for the submission of candidate lists for the election of the Directors and Auditors is 1% of the share capital.
+Pursuant to Consob resolution 20273 of 24 January 2018, issued in accordance with article 144-septies of the Issuer Regulation, the shareholding requirement for the submission of candidate lists for the election of the Company's management bodies is 1% of the share capital.

-The submission, deposit and publication of lists are subject to the law and/or regulations in force.
+The submission, deposit and publication of lists are subject to the law and/or regulations in force

-Proposals for Director appointments must be presented in the form of lists, together with detailed curriculum vitae for each candidate, as well as certification that the candidates fulfil the requirements of the post.
+Proposals for Director appointments must be presented in the form of lists, together with detailed CVs for each candidate, as well as certification that the candidates fulfil the requirements of the post.

-To guarantee the minimum number of independent Directors required by law, a declaration of the compliance with independence requirements, pursuant to the Code and to Article 148 of the TUF, must also be submitted with each list for at least one candidate on the list or, if the list contains more than seven candidates, for at least two candidates on the list.
+To ensure that there are the minimum number of independent Directors required by law, a declaration of the compliance with independence requirements, pursuant to the Code and to article 148 of the TUF, must also be submitted with each list for at least one candidate on the list or, if the list contains more than seven candidates, for at least two candidates on the list.

-Compliance with these requirements is mentioned in the notice of meeting published in accordance with the time scale and procedure prescribed by the law.
+Compliance with these requirements is stated in the notice of meeting published in accordance with the time scale and procedure prescribed by the law.

-The Articles of Association do not specify independence requirements beyond those set for Auditors in accordance with Article 148 of the TUF, even though the adoption of the Code by the Company implies that at least one third of the Directors must also satisfy the independence requirements of the Code.
+The Articles of Association do not specify independence requirements beyond those set for Auditors in accordance with article 148 of the TUF, although the adoption of the Code by the Company implies that at least one third of the Directors must also satisfy the independence requirements of the Code.

-The lists and related curricula vitae are published by the legal deadlines on the Company's website.
+The lists and the relevant CVs are published on the Company's website in compliance with the law.